ignaciotb/UWExploration/README.md

 This is a collection of ROS packages.
 Just clone the repo within your catking workspace and run
 ```
+rosdep install --from-paths your_catkin_ws --ignore-src --rosdistro=$ROS_DISTRO -y
 catkin_make -DCMAKE_BUILD_TYPE=Release install
 ```
-If you've managed to install the dependencies, this part should be pretty easy.
-If you come across [this issue](https://github.com/ethz-asl/lidar_align/issues/16) during the building
+If you come across [this issue](https://github.com/ethz-asl/lidar_align/issues/16) during the compilation, follow the instructions at the end of the thread to solve it and build the workspace again again.

 ## ROS Packages